Baby meerkat with a cycling white helmet waving with a motorhome loaded with bicycles on the background

 How long you’ve driven a motorhome

-Your motorhome’s make and model
+Your motorhome’s make, model and value

 Your annual mileage